-- --diffMode can be set to length or length-checksum . - --diffMode=length obtains the list of different files based on whether the file sizes are the same. - --diffMode=length-checksum obtains the list of different files based on whether the file size and CRC checksum are the same. - --diffOutput specifies the output directory for the diff operation.
+--diffMode=length obtains the list of different files based on whether the file sizes are the same.

+--diffMode=length-checksum obtains the list of different files based on whether the file size and CRC checksum are the same.

+--diffOutput specifies the output directory for the diff operation.